 IV.D.1.
-Program Responsibilities

-- IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
-(Core) - IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
-(Core) - IV.D.2.
-Faculty Scholarly Activity - IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: - Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education - IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods:
+Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims. ^(Core) IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities. ^(Core) IV.D.2.
+Faculty Scholarly Activity IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) Research in basic science, education, translational

+- science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives

-Background and Intent: For the purposes of education, metrics of scholarly activity represent one of the surrogates for the program's effectiveness in the creation of an environment of inquiry that advances the fellows' scholarly approach to patient care.
-The Review Committee will evaluate the dissemination of scholarship for the program as a whole, not for individual faculty members, for a five-year interval, for both core and non-core faculty members, with the goal of assessing the effectiveness of the creation of such an environment.
-The ACGME recognizes that there may be differences in scholarship requirements between different specialties and between residencies and fellowships in the same specialty.
+Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent one of the surr environment of inquiry th The Review Committee w as a whole, not for indivi and non-core faculty men creation of such an envir differences in scholarshi For the purposes of education, metrics of scholarly activity rogates for the program's effectiveness in the creation of an nat advances the fellows' scholarly approach to patient care. vill evaluate the dissemination of scholarship for the program dual faculty members, for a five-year interval, for both core mbers, with the goal of assessing the effectiveness of the ronment.
+The ACGME recognizes that there may be p requirements between different specialties and between ips in the same specialty.
+IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome) IV.D.2.b).(1).(a) At least 50 percent of the core faculty members who are certified in medical oncology by the ABIM or AOBIM (See Program Requirements II.B.4.b)-c)) must annually engage in a variety of scholarly activities, as listed in Program Requirement IV.D.2.b).(1). ^(Core) IV.D.3.
+Fellow v Scholarly Activity IV.D.3.a) While in the program, at least 50 percent of a program's all fellows must engage in more than at least one of the following scholarly activities: participation in grand rounds; posters; workshops; quality improvement presentations; podium presentations; grant leadership; non-peer-reviewed print/electronic resources; articles or publications; book chapters; textbooks; webinars; service on professional committees; or serving as a journal reviewer, journal editorial board member, or editor. ^(Outcome)

-IV.D.2.b).(1)

-faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome)

-IV.D.2.b).(1).(a)

-At least 50 percent of the core faculty members who are certified in medical oncology by the ABIM or AOBIM (See Program Requirements II.B.4.b)-c)) must annually engage in a variety of scholarly activities, as listed in Program Requirement IV.D.2.b).(1).
-(Core)

-IV.D.3.
-Fellow Scholarly Activity

-IV.D.3.a)

-While in the program, at least 50 percent of a program's all fellows must engage in more than at least one of the following scholarly activities: participation in grand rounds; posters; workshops; quality improvement presentations; podium presentations; grant leadership; non-peer-reviewed print/electronic resources; articles or publications; book chapters; textbooks; webinars; service on professional committees; or serving as a journal reviewer, journal editorial board member, or editor.
-(Outcome)